ncsa/sympa-auditor/README.md

 # sympa-auditor

 These Python scripts automate the extraction of metadata from a Sympa-based mailing list web interface.
 It performs web scraping to collect details about available mailing lists—such as list names along with their configurations and compiles them into a structured JSON file.
+The web browser used to web scrape is Chrome.

 ## Features